-Can’t stop the music
+Can’t stop the music of Movement

 As an up-and-coming DJ and electronic musician in Metro Detroit, Rebecca Goldberg has been privy to an incredible legacy of local talent.
 But that fact never really hit home until she started performing in Europe, where she found audiences had ravenous curiosity and deep respect for her home turf.